kensanata/just-halberds/Just-Halberds.md

 - The difference between the two results was small.
 It's worth one hit.
 Orcs have one hit in my game.
 One dead is fair.

 - Fo Pi is a newbie mage.
-A mighty fire-mage might have collected many more powerful spells: wall of fire, hellfire.
+A mighty fire-mage might have used a more powerful spell like a fire ball.
 The fire bolt having a minor effect is appropriate.

 - I'm picturing Fo Pi's fire bolt like a simple bolt of fire, about as powerful as a superb kick from a distance.

 If players argue that they think it should be a huge explosion instead, ask the other people at the table.
 Do they think that's fair?
 How about the players of fighters and thieves, do they agree?
 Is there